 College Campus visits

 College Readiness Programs

 Our students, just like many adults, are feeling the stress and anxiety brought by isolation and fears related to the pandemic.
 Students are excited to see conversations and actions taking place around improving their communities, while also feeling scared and uncertain about what will happen next.

 Current events add to issues our students already face of depression, anxiety, self doubt, and other mental health concerns.

-We are working to find grant funding and sponsors to put a mental health and wellness program into place at RCHS.
-Our mindfulness room will offer self care programs like exercise, yoga, meditation and small group support as well as provide a safe space for students to take a break and meet with a mental health professional as needed.
+Open for students in the fall of 2021, the mindfulness room will offer self care programs like exercise, yoga, meditation and small group support as well as provide a safe space for students to take a break and take care of themselves.

 RCHS Traditions Alive and Well

 Freshman Orientation is the only program of its kind in the area that gives students a full week of summer programming to prepare them for the rigor and traditions of RCHS